Nitaicandra/CENPROJECT/README.md

 3. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the main repository
 4. Clone your forked repository
 5. Important: You will need three .env files.
 Two will be inside the root and server package, while the other will be in the client package.
 These files are on our discord.
-6. If on Windows, make sure you have your docker application open while running docker commands
+6. Make sure you have your docker application open while running docker commands

 # Run the application
 1. Go to your local (forked) repository and build the containers: